docker/docs/datacenter/ucp/2.0/reference/cli/install.md

 ---
+description: Install UCP on this node
+keywords: docker, dtr, cli, install
 title: docker/ucp install
-description: Install UCP on this node
-keywords:
-- docker, dtr, cli, install
 ---

 Install UCP on this node